 On an international quest with Aspel

-Aspel is doing well: since the start of their collaboration with 3d investors, they have grown into an international player in the market for plastic automotive parts.
-Through daring takeovers, strategic agreements and the initiation of two greenfield projects between 2000 and 2005, they now record an annual turnover of 40 million euros.
+Since the start of their collaboration with 3d investors, they have grown into an international player in the market for plastic automotive parts.
+Through daring takeovers, strategic agreements and the initiation of two greenfield projects between 2000 and 2005, they now record an annual turnover around 35 million euros.

 A healthy dose of daring